Threats of a QAnon-fueled March 4 attack create disruptions but little trouble. Researchers say police overreacted.

 The bogus claims of Trump’s “secret inauguration” on March 4 had helped rally some QAnon believers in the aftermath of Trump’s loss, researchers said.
 It allowed them to argue that they hadn’t been wrong, just early, when they’d argued for months that Trump would lead a climactic blitz to dismantle his enemies.

+But with Trump in Florida, there was little to fan these predictions.

+“Without Trump, there’s no leader here,” said Eric Feinberg, vice president for content moderation for the Coalition for a Safer Web, which monitors extremist content.
+“This thing, it’s a joke.”

-But the theory never became a core part of the extremist QAnon ideology, and many believers online bickered over whether it was actually a hoax that would only serve to undermine the movement.
+The theory about Trump returning on March 4 never became a core part of the extremist QAnon ideology, and many believers online bickered over whether it was actually a hoax that would only serve to undermine the movement.
 Some prominent QAnon promoters began characterizing the idea as a “false flag” intended to draw fellow adherents into a trap.

 “QAnon influencers used this conspiracy theory as a way to bring people together” after a series of losses, tweeted Marc-André Argentino, a research fellow at the International Center for the Study of Radicalization in London.
 “What they didn’t realize in all likelihood is the legs that this conspiracy theory would have.”